rene-justin-dado/rj-dev/README.md

 # RJDev
 This is a personal blog regarding my reflections on my experience of phase-0 with EDA, Nikau-2016.
+And in the future, maybe some things I think to talk about.

 It is a WIP (pre-pre-alpha) and will change, **A LOT**.
 Please bear with me as I hone my skills through this, and other projects. :)